 I have a great recipe below to show you to how easy this is to do with the amazing Philips Avent Combined Steamer Blender.
 This is one baby item that you want to get your hands on, it is literally how I made both my boys homemade baby food from scratch (and still use today!).

-To help navigate you through all these steps my BRAND NEW STARTING SOLIDS ELECTRONIC GUIDE is now available for just $14.99.
-This is packed full of expert information, stepping you through week-by-week plus recipes, videos and example meal plans!!
+To help navigate you through all these steps my new book – The Nourished Baby – is due to be released in August (pre-orders coming very soon).
+This is packed full of expert information, stepping you through week-by-week plus recipes, example meal plans and more.

 Starting Solids Tour!

-2017 National Starting Solids tour kicks off in Auckland soon!.
-Proudly presented to you by Philips Avent I will be shining the spotlight on the most recent research on starting solids, do a live demonstration making homemade baby food with the Philips Avent Combined Steamer Blender and answer questions one-on-one!
+Our 10;20 National Starting Solids tour kicks off in Auckland soon!.
+Proudly presented to you by Philips Avent I will be shining the spotlight on the most recent research on starting solids, do a live demonstration making homemade baby food with the Avent 2-1 Healthy Baby Food Maker and answer questions one-on-one!
 As food and sleep are inextricably linked special guest sleep consultants will also deliver a presentation at each event.
 PLUS everyone who attends will receive one of the amazing Kai Carrier pouches (also available from my website here).
-All locations and ticket information on Event Finder we are kicking off in Auckland this Saturday!!
+All locations and ticket information on Event Finder we are kicking off in Auckland on the 26th of August!!

 P.S Keep watch on Facebook for LIVE Q and As to help answer any starting solids questions!